democratizing-data-science/word_as_a_coding_tool/README.md

 # word_as_a_coding_tool
 This macro enables the use of word as a coding device, substituting NVivo, Atlas.ti, RQDA, etc.

+# Make sure you install the macro in PC or Mac depending on your operating system

 The macro exports all comments (i.e., codes) and their content (i.e., quotes) to a new Excel document in a table form.

 This table can then be used with MOVIE to analyze the temporal evolution of those codes.